Understand the Agent Configuration

 Container

-If Sysdig agent is installed in a non-orchestrated environment such as Docker, you can edit the dragent.yaml file using one of the following options:
+If Sysdig agent is installed in a non-orchestrated environment such as Docker, you can edit the dragent.yaml file using one or more of the following options:

-If Sysdig agent is installed in a Linux host, edit the dragent.yaml file directly.
+If the Sysdig agent is installed in a Linux host via a .rpm or .deb package, edit /opt/draios/etc/dragent.yaml directly.

 Edit the Configuration File